weaveworks-experiments/flux-classic/amberctl/README.md

 # amberctl

-Command-line interface to set up services and enrol service instances.
+`amberctl` is the command-line interface to Ambergreen.
+It has subcommands for defining services, selecting containers, and querying the state of the system.

 Synopsis: